 Beauty and Barbershops are located throughout base.
 Barbershops are located in the Officers' Club (DSN (315) 225-8433), the Enlisted Club (DSN (315) 227-8829), the Yokota Community Center (DSN (315) 225-8430) and the East Side Shoppette building (DSN (315) 225-8993).
 Beauty Shops are located in the Yokota Community Center (DSN (315) 225-8379) and the East Side Shoppette building (DSN (315) 225-3834).

 Free Internet service is available in the Kanto Lodge for lodging guests.
 In addition, free password protected wireless service in the lobby area of the Kanto Lodge, Bldg.
 15 is available to guest of the Kanto Lodge.
+Additional free Internet service is also available at the Yujo Community Center, Samurai Cafe Military Dining Facility and the Base Library.
 Please contact the Front Desk for more information at 224-2002.

 Can my child attend school on base if I live off base?

 Yes.
 Students who live off base may enroll in Yokota schools.
 There is limited off-base school bus transportation available.
 Please contact the school bus transportation office for specific areas.